-Whether you or someone close to you, you probably know people who have been a victim of a spam call.
-This happens when an unknown scammer tricks another person into performing an action or spilling private information via phone.
+Whether you or someone close to you might have been a victim of a spam call.
+It happens when an unknown scammer tricks another person into performing an action or spilling private information via phone.

-Despite the numerous measures put in place, people lose huge amounts of money to these calls each year, and the number continues to rise.
-So, to avoid being a victim yourself, it’s very important to know the nuances of “spam risk” calls.
+Despite the numerous measures taken, people lose huge amounts of money to these calls each year, and the number continues to rise.
+So, to avoid being a victim yourself, it’s important to know the nuances of “spam risk” calls.

 This guide covers everything about spam calls.
-We’ll explain what they are, how and why they occur, and the different ways by which you can avoid them to protect yourself and your loved ones.
+We’ll explain what they are, how and why they occur.

 What is Spam Risk?